+Are you currently homeschooling your preschooler?
+Check out these monkey lesson plays for preschoolers that were inspired by Curious George.
 Curious George is a fun, loving monkey who can’t help but cause mischief around him.
-He has been capturing the hearts and minds since 1941 when Houghton Mifflin published his first book.
+He has been capturing hearts and minds since 1941 when Houghton Mifflin published his first book.
 The first book is still an iconic book that hasn’t ever gone out of production.
 Throughout the years, Curious George has been featured on PBS television and even debuted in several movies.

 As you are prepping your lesson plans, check out our monkey lesson plans for preschoolers.